openstack/freezer/doc/source/admin/freezer-api-install.rst

 	# supported db engine. currently elasticsearch only
 	db=elasticsearch
 	hosts='http://[elasticsearch host address]:9200'
-	# freezer-db-init uses the following parameter to set the number of replicas
+	# freezer-manage db sync/update uses the following parameter to set the number of replicas
-	number_of_replicas=1 # replicas must be set to 1
+	number_of_replicas=1

 Follow this instructions to install Elasticsearch 1.7.5: